dart-lang/language/working/0723-static-extensions/feature-specification-variant3.md

 *This invocation will never invoke a static member of a static extension which is not the enclosing declaration.
 In other words, there is nothing new in this case.*

+# TODO -- major revisions will be made anywhere beyond this point

 #### The instantiated constructor return type of a static extension